 Collaboration between the Estates & Facilities Directorate, Faculty Academics and invested groups and individuals with appropriate knowledge is crucial for success.

-This policy will be reviewed and implemented by through quarterly stakeholder meetings.
-Updates to the policy will be submitted for approval to the Sustainability Management Committee (SMC) for review before final sign off by Vice Chancellor.
+This policy will be reviewed and implemented by the Ecosystem Services Steering Group.
+Updates to the policy will be submitted to the Sustainability Management Board (SMB) for review before final sign off form the Vice Chancellors Group.